utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/setting-up-mock.md

 ---
-title: "Configure a Postman mock server"
+title: "Configure and use a Postman mock server"
 updated: 2022-10-17
 contextual_links:
   - type: section